Younis-Ahmed/qwen-ai-provider/README.md

 - `qwen.textEmbeddingModel(modelId, settings)`
 - `qwen.languageModel(modelId, settings)` (alias for `chatModel`)

-## Examples

-Inside the `examples` folder, you will find projects demonstrating usage of the provider.
-Each project includes its own README with details.

 ## Tested Models and Capabilities

 This provider has been tested with Qwen models and supports a range of features: